Can Drug Abuse Begin at Home?

-10/14/1982 Drug abuse, or chemical abuse as it is now called, is a serious problem among both adults and children in the United States at the present time.
+Published October 14, 1982.
+Drug abuse, or chemical abuse as it is now called, is currently a serious problem among both adults and children in the United States.
 Both the causes and cures are often complex.
-But the Police Crime Prevention Unit at Columbus, Ohio believe they have some insight as to why children become involve in drugs.
+But the Police Crime Prevention Unit at Columbus, Ohio believe they have some insight as to why children become involved in drugs.
 And according to the Ohio Police Department, much of it has to do with the parents and home atmosphere.

 Following is their summary of “Ways to Encourage Your Child to Use Drugs.”
 I thought you might be interested in what they had to say.
 The Ohio Police Crime Prevention observe: